-The Trace, as it’s known to locals, is so named because it traces 28 miles across St. Tammany Parish, connecting the communities of Covington, Abita Springs, Mandeville and Lacombe, with an additional unconnected seven-mile stretch between Lacombe and Slidell.
+The Trace, as it’s known to locals, is so named because it traces nearly 28 miles across St. Tammany Parish, connecting the communities of Covington, Abita Springs, Mandeville, Lacombe and Slidell.
 Most of the corridor is 200-feet wide, traversing lush woods that form a canopy overhead.
-There are 31 bridges in peppered throughout the Trace, and many of them are magnificent timber bridges, once railroad trestles, that are still structurally sound.
-The reuse of these original trestles has made the Trace a right-of-way into a wildlife conservation corridor that links isolated parks, creates greenways and preserves wetlands.
+There are 31 bridges throughout the Trace, and many of them are magnificent timber bridges, once railroad trestles, that are still structurally sound.
+The reuse of these original trestles has made the Trace right-of-way a wildlife conservation corridor that links isolated parks, creates greenways and preserves wetlands.

 In the early days, the railroad was the lifeblood of St. Tammany Parish.
 Today, this spur is an extremely popular recreation, transportation and educational corridor.
 Now called The Tammany Trace, it is Louisiana's first and only rails-to-trails conversion.
 This multi-purpose public path, created from the Illinois Central Railroad corridor, meanders through loblolly pines, live oaks, and magnolias from Slidell to Covington, Louisiana.